aslamdoctor/rearrange-woocommerce-products/README.md

 # Rearrange Woocommerce Products

-Rearrange Woocommerce Products is a plugin that allows you to **rearrange/reorder** the default sort order of the products on Woocommerce Shop Page.
+Rearrange Woocommerce Products is a WordPress Plugin that allows you to **rearrange/reorder** the default sort order of the products on Woocommerce Shop Page.
 It also allows to rearrange products based on specific category.

 This is very easy to use plugin with **drag & drop** functionality to rearrange the products.